 How Accountants should use Social Media for Business.
 Many accountants use social media for their business as a way to be present online where the like-minded linger.
 Social media can start and nurture conversations between you and clients, prospects, and other business partners.
 It’s free, which makes it appealing, and online, therefore it’s convenient and accessible.
 Once you begin using it for business, you’ll be represented 24-7 in the social media arena.

-Social media may not generate a large number of leads or be a place for you to run advertisements, but think of it like hanging out socially, where you’re present to engage in discussions that you or others instigate.
+Social media may not generate a large number of leads or be a place for you to run advertisements, but think of it as hanging out socially, where you’re present to engage in discussions that you or others instigate.

 Being active in social media goes beyond Twitter, Facebook, and LinkedIn.
 Blogs, YouTube videos, and discussion groups work well, with the only drawback being they can take more time to manage than a Facebook or LinkedIn company page.